This chapter will introduce the build step of Pages deployment and how it works.

 Framework Preset

-Select the preset framework from the pull-down menu to quickly fill each configuration item.
+Select a preset framework from the pull-down menu to quickly fill each configuration item.
 After selecting the framework, you can still adjust other configuration.

 Root Directory